kubeedge/kubeedge/docs/proposals/deviceapi-edge-design.md

-# Device API on the Edge(alpha)
+# Device API at edge(alpha)

 ## Motivation

-At present, we cannot use Device API on the edge directly, which is inconvenient for developing IoT applications.
+At present, we cannot use Device API at edge directly, which is inconvenient for developing IoT applications.
 This proposal addresses this problem thus facilitates the development of IoT applications and simplifies the code of edge components(such as Mapper and DeviceTwin).

 ### Goals

-* Use Device API on the edge directly
+* Get Device API at edge directly

 ### Non-goals